 Critics Consensus: Agents of S.H.I.E.L.D. explores darker territory in its fourth season with the thrilling introduction of Ghost Rider, setting up an action-packed new chapter of Marvel's edgier mythologies.

-In Season 4, Ghost Rider Robbie Reyes (Gabriel Luna) crosses paths with former agent Daisy "Quake" Johnson (Chloe Bennet).
-Together,...
+In Series 4, Ghost Rider Robbie Reyes crosses paths with former agent Daisy "Quake" Johnson.
+Together, they investigate the worrying...
 [More]

 Critics Consensus: Implausible and populated with unlikable characters, Notorious forsakes dramatic credibility in favor of flash and fluff.